Variational approach to photonic quantum circuits via the parameter shift rule: Discussion

 \section{Discussion}

 In this work, we presented and experimentally validated an extension of the parameter shift rule typical of the circuit-based model of quantum computation to a photonic-based formalism.
 To this end, we showed that the functional relationship between the probabilities at the output of a linear optical interferometer and the internal phases which define an implemented unitary transformation can be expressed as a trigonometric series whose degree depends on the number of photons at the input of the interferometer.
 These results enable the theory of trigonometric interpolation to be applied in order to reconstruct the function, its derivative and its integral by evaluating the function itself in a finite number of points uniformly distributed around a given point $x_0$.
-Moreover, we showed that the main sources of noise in a photonic experiment such as losses and partial distinguishability and mixedness of the state do not affect the functional form of the observables.
+Similar results for the computation of the gradient in a linear optical network are obtained in concurrent works \cite{facelli2024exactgradientslinearoptics, pappalardo2024photonicparametershiftruleenabling} employing an alternative formalism compared to the present work.
+Moreover, with our formalism, we showed that the main sources of noise in a photonic experiment such as losses and partial distinguishability and mixedness of the state do not affect the functional form of the observables.
 This allows the possibility to apply the parameter shift rule without any particular change even in noisy conditions or without the necessity of a full characterization of the photonic apparatus losses and source indistinguishability.
 We also demonstrated that it is possible to reduce the number of measurements required for such computations by exploiting the regular geometry of a universal optical interferometer.
 Indeed, we proved that the degree of the trigonometric function is related to the number of photons propagating simultaneously through the phase under consideration.

 The analytical theory developed here was then tested experimentally, exploiting a hybrid-photonic platform comprising of a spontaneous parametric down-conversion two-photon source and a 6-mode fully reconfigurable interferometer.
 In particular, we first validated the possibility of computing on-device both derivatives and integrals of cost functions, highlighting in the process how it is possible to reduce the number of measurements required using the information on the particular structure of the interferometer and on the relationship between input and output state.
 Subsequently, the parameter shift rule was exploited to tackle two different variational optimisation problems.
 In particular, we showed how the gradients computed via the parameter shift rule can be fed to a gradient-based classical optimization algorithm to implement a variational eigensolver.
 This allows us to iteratively find the optimal circuit parameters corresponding to a chosen task.
 Here, we demonstrated its functioning to estimate the ground state energy of a hydrogen molecule.
 Then, we employed a similar approach to implement an optimal universal not gate on our photonic platform, achieving variationally the maximum average fidelity expected within quantum mechanics via a variational approach.